antmicro/protoplaster/README.md

     gpio:
     - number: 20
       value: 1

+metadata:               # Additional metadata to be generated on tested device
+  uname:                # Metadata name
+    run: uname -r       # Command to run

+test-suites:
+  basic:                # Test suite name
+    tests:              # Tests to include
+      - base
+  full:
+    tests:
+      - basic           # Test suites can include other test suites
+      - additional
+    metadata:           # Metadata to generate for this test
+      - uname
 ```

-### Groups
+### Test suites
-In the YAML file, you can define different groups of tests to run them for different use cases.
+In the YAML file, you can define different groups of tests in the `test-suites` section
+to run them for different use cases.
-In the YAML file example, there are two groups defined: base and additional.
+In the YAML file example, there are two suites defined: `basic` and `full`.
-Protoplaster, when run without a defined group, will execute every test in each group.
+Protoplaster, when run without a defined test suite, will execute all tests defined in given file.
-When the group is specified with the parameter `-g` or `--group`, only the tests in the specified group are going to be run.
+When the test suite is specified with the parameter `-s` or `--test-suite`,
+only the tests in the specified suite are going to be run.
-You can also list existing groups in the YAML file, simply run `protoplaster --list-groups test.yaml`.
+You can also list existing groups in the YAML file, simply run `protoplaster --list-test-suites test.yaml`.

 ## Base modules parameters
 Each base module requires parameters for test initialization.